 The official school calendar for each academic year is posted on the Academy website and electronically distributed to each family prior to the start of school, usually in June.
-Any updates and revisions will also be found on the web version of the calendar, which is updated as needed.
+Any updates and revisions will also be found on the Academy Website which is updated as needed.
 This calendar should be carefully coordinated with each family's own calendar and should be consulted on a regular basis throughout the year.
 The calendar identifies school holidays, early release days, special events, mandatory student fine arts performances, year-end ceremonies, etc.